Independent work

 Information architecture: I used Optimal Workshop (external link) to create a card sorting exercise, based on the most popular menu items revealed in the competitive analysis and topics patients had mentioned.
 Patients were invited to complete it, and to share the link if they wanted.
 This gave me enough data to determine the major content for the website, and in how it should be organized.

-The User’s Needs & Pain Points
+User Needs and Pain Points

 - They didn’t like having to scroll through multiple screens’ worth of therapy descriptions just to find out a clinic’s office hours or contact information.